 The first year of the project (2018) starts with a research-based think-tank.
 Meeting and mixing the perspectives of an artist and a philosopher is a fresh starting point for both their own and joint work.
-On the basis of this alternative history, Pesonen will make a series of photographs and Alhanen will write texts in connection to the photos.
+On the basis of this alternative history, Pesonen will make a series of photographs and Alhanen will write texts in connection to the pictures.
 These will form a booklet that will guide the next stage of Homo Homo Sapiense.

 During the second year, a number of artists and scientists will be invited to participate in their own field of study in relation to the developed alternate reality and to create a new work that is located in the alternative present.
 These works can be from any cultural, social or scientific area, however they will be located in the same alternative world.